m-housh/swift-tca-loadable/README.md

 ## Basic Usage
 ----------------

-This package provides several loadable view to use or to create a more specific view for your use case.
+This package provides several loadable view types to use or to help create a more specific view for your use case.
 The most versatile / flexible view is a `LoadableView`.
 It allows customization of the views for all the states a `Loadable` item can be in.
 We also provide ways to enhance a reducer with the default functionality for each view type.